ju-c/stars/README.md

 - [guettli/django-htmx-fun](https://github.com/guettli/django-htmx-fun) - A small Django application to advertise the fun htmx can bring you
 - [tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql) - Full stack, modern web application generator.
 Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.
 - [wagtail/django-modelcluster](https://github.com/wagtail/django-modelcluster) - Django extension to allow working with 'clusters' of models as a single unit, independently of the database
-- [joseferben/schablone](https://github.com/joseferben/schablone) - A Django starter template for a stupidly simple setup
+- [joseferben/schablone](https://github.com/joseferben/schablone) - A Django starter template for a dead simple setup on fly.io
 - [StefanVDWeide/flask-api-template](https://github.com/StefanVDWeide/flask-api-template) - A basic template to help kickstart development of a Flask API
 - [tomwojcik/django-fly.io-example-project](https://github.com/tomwojcik/django-fly.io-example-project) - Example Django project to test the deployment on Fly.io
 - [danirus/django-comments-xtd](https://github.com/danirus/django-comments-xtd) - Django comments app with thread support, follow-up notifications, mail confirmation, like/dislike flags and moderation.